adamzu/spotify-slack-bot/README.md

 ## Final Comments

+DJ mode uses a song recommendation system created by Andrew Violino's (aviolino) djlamp feature (https://github.com/aviolino/djlamp).
+Thanks to him for providing the feature!

-Again, this is a fork form Alexamdre Cisneiros' (Cisneiros) Spotify-Slack-Bot (https://github.com/Cisneiros/spotify-slack-bot).
+Again, this is a fork from Alexandre Cisneiros' (Cisneiros) Spotify-Slack-Bot (https://github.com/Cisneiros/spotify-slack-bot).
 Thanks to him for creating a great project!
-Below is his original license:
+Below is his original license, followed by our license:

+## Original License: MIT

 Copyright © 2015 Alexandre Cisneiros - www.cisneiros.com